If innovation is the goal, then thinking outside of the box isn’t always enough. In fact, it may be best to do away with boxes altogether.

 “It was an incredible opportunity to plan and lead the Design Discovery Workshop for 45 high school students,” says Johnson, who also has served as campus affairs chairman for the Student Association Senate and president of MSU’s American Institute of Architecture Students chapter.
 “My MSU experiences have shaped me into a strong leader who appreciates the value of time management, communication and hard work.”

-MSU’s School of Architecture is ranked in the top 25 nationally and is the only one where architecture and building construction science students share a full year of curriculum.
+MSU’s School of Architecture was recently ranked in the top 25 nationally and is the only one where architecture and building construction science students share a full year of curriculum.
 The distinction won over Hunter Bullock of Nolensville, Tenn., who considered several universities before choosing MSU’s building construction science degree program.

 “I didn’t want to sit in a class all day learning about one topic.
 I’d rather learn about several topics and implement them all at once,” says Bullock, a third-generation builder whose father specializes in hospital construction.
 “The collaborative environment brings knowledge.
 You have to work through projects with people who have different mindsets to reach a common goal.”